 Federal Perkins Loans

-The Federal Perkins Loan is a federally funded, low-interest loan program.
+The Federal Perkins Loan is a federally funded, low-interest loan program for undergraduate and graduate students with exceptional financial need.
 Awards are based on calculated financial need as demonstrated by the information students provide on the FAFSA and the availability of funds.
 The current interest rate is 5%.
 Interest does not accrue while the student is enrolled at least half-time in a degree-seeking program.
 Repayment begins nine months after the student leaves college or drops below half-time enrollment.
 Colleges are given a very limited amount of funding for this program.
-Preference is given to students with exceptional need who meet Pierce College’s priority application deadline and enroll in at least six (6) approved units at Pierce College.
+Preference is given to students with exceptional financial need who meet Pierce College’s priority application deadline and enroll in at least six (6) approved units at Pierce College.
 Students must sign a promissory note before these funds are authorized for disbursement.

 Federal Direct Loans (subsidized)

-Students must complete the FAFSA application and demonstrate financial need according to the federal formulas in order to be eligible for Subsidzed Direct Loans.
+Direct Subsidized Loans are loans to eligible undergraduate students who demonstrate financial need to help cover the cost of higher education.
 These loans are processed through the U.S. Department of Education.
 Under this program, the federal government will pay the interest on behalf of qualified borrowers for as long as the borrower is enrolled at least half-time in a degree-seeking program and for six months thereafter.
 Students must also maintain satisfactory academic progress towards completing their degree requirements.

 The annual maximum award is tied to the student’s academic class and ranges from $3,500 for first year grade level to $4,500 for second year grade level.
 Grade levels are defined as follows: Grade level 1 = 0 to 30 units; Grade level 2 = 31 to 60 units.